-With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will host Entwined, a special exhibit of lights from Dec.
-10 through Feb.
-29 with a possible extension through May.
+With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow is currently home to Entwined, a special exhibit of lights that will run until April 4, 2021.

-The installation, “Entwined,” is designed by San Francisco artist Charles Gadeken, and it will honor Golden Gate Park’s 150th Anniversary (just like the temporary Ferris wheel, Skystar, currently closed for COVID safety).
+The installation, “Entwined,” is designed by San Francisco artist Charles Gadeken, and it honors Golden Gate Park’s 150th Anniversary (just like the temporary Ferris wheel, Skystar, currently closed for COVID safety).

-This exhibition will be open to the public, at no charge, for socially distanced visits throughout the winter.
+This exhibition welcomes the public, at no charge, for socially distanced visits throughout the winter.

-Perfect for strollers and scooters, a winding path will guide visitors through sculptures comprised of thousands of LED lights.
-Visitors can approach the sculptures, making it a fun outing for young children.
+Perfect for strollers and scooters, a winding path guides visitors through sculptures comprised of thousands of LED lights.
+Visitors can approach the sculptures, making it a fun outing for families.

 The variety of lighting effects include

 - raindrops on the pavement